Last Updated on September 18, 2025 by Kate Noble

 8. Visit Jumeirah Mosque

-Jumeirah Mosque overlooks Kite Beach and as well as being stunning, it’s also the only Mosque in Dubai open to non-Muslims.
+Jumeirah Mosque overlooks Kite Beach, and as well as being stunning, it’s also the only Mosque in Dubai open to non-Muslims.
 You can visit six days a week (not on Fridays).
-A must do is to take one of the tours organised and run by the Sheikh Mohammed Centre for Cultural Understanding.
-The tour isn’t free, but for AED 25 (around £5) it’s a small price to pay for an incredible experience (and also included is water, dates, arabic coffee, tea and pastries!).
-To find out more about this tour and the other tours run by the Centre visit their website.
+A must-do is to take one of the tours organised and run by the Sheikh Mohammed Centre for Cultural Understanding.
+The tour isn’t free, but for a small price you’ll get an incredible experience (and also included is water, dates, Arabic coffee, tea and pastries!).
+To find out more about this tour and the other tours run by the Centre, visit their website.

 Jumeirah Mosque and Kite Beach